 - It’s essential to pass a state certificate exam in Polish as a foreign language at the B1 level of competence.
 Official confirmation of passing the exam is required.

-This page lists the documents you need to submit when applying for recognition as a Polish citizen.
+You need to submit certain documents when applying for recognition as a Polish citizen.

 How many years must pass before a foreign national can apply for Polish citizenship through marriage?